 (Blood Of The Music)

-This programmes looks at the phenomenon of the musical family, profiling and celebrating three of the Gaelic and traditional music world’s best loved and prominent families; the Hendersons of Fort William, the MacKenzie sisters from Lewis and the Campbell family of Barra.
+This programmes looks at the phenomenon of the musical family, profiling and celebrating three of the Gaelic and traditional music world’s best loved and prominent families; the Campbell family of Barra, the Hendersons of Fort William and the MacKenzie sisters from Lewis.

 The documentary offers an entertaining glimpse into their lives and work, and features new performances as well as archive footage.
 The programme was shortlisted in the Celtic Film & TV Festival’s Best TV Arts Documentary category in 2003.

 Presented by Babs MacGregor, this programme explores the growing popularity of learning Gaelic in Scotland – the who, why and how of the phenomenon of the Gaelic learner and their importance to the survival of the language.

 Examining Gaelic-medium education, the work of development bodies and those delivering courses and resources, this documentary questions what needs to be done to help more learners to fluency and how this can help secure the future of the language.

 Elder Brother In The Muse